 Boredom is a likely cause of weird feeding habits.
 A dog’s nosey nature has him sniffing at everything he comes across.
 However, dogs will often grow past this stage.
 This is why it is so important to keep a close eye on your companion, especially if he is known to eat everything outside.

 Ingesting non-food materials like a towel can sometimes mean that your dog is dealing with a health condition.
 Several health conditions such as a nutritional imbalance, presence of gastrointestinal parasites, maldigestion or malabsorption, anemia, and liver disease can be responsible for this.
 Furthermore, if a dog begins to consume towels deliberately, he might be stress-eating in response to certain conditions.
-If your dog is notorious for compulsively consuming non-food items, he might be suffering from a condition known as pica.

 Should I Be Concerned if My Dog Ate a Towel?